- 24 Jul 2023

 AWS API gateway monitoring

-The Terraform template creates AWS resources to enable monitoring of AWS API gateway logs.
+The Terraform template creates AWS resources to enable the monitoring of AWS API gateway logs.
 The template creates an EC2 instance where Traceable services are running.
-Traceable fetches the cloudwatch logs at every 5-minutes, parses the data, and sends it to the Traceable platform.
+Traceable fetches the cloudwatch logs every 5 minutes, parses the data, and sends it to the Traceable platform.
 The processed data is displayed in the Traceable UI.
 The following flow diagram displays how the traffic flows through:

 Before you begin